Emotional Creative Resources for Children and Educators

 About Monica

+Greetings.
 I am a yoga teacher, author and artist.

 I earn my income through teaching yoga, painting, and creating books.
 I specialise in supporting children, schools, and families to grow into their best selves.